Table of Contents

 PERSONAL STATEMENT

-Seasoned Optometrist with over 6 years of professional experience providing eye care services for children and adults.
+Seasoned Optometrist with 6+ years of professional experience providing eye care services for children and adults.
 Extensive knowledge of innovative and patient-centred approaches to diagnosis and treatment procedures, and committed to providing exceptional optical care.
 Seeking to deploy expertise to provide high-quality optical services while achieving personal and organisational goals.

 WORK EXPERIENCE